CarolMoore19/Patient-Experience/README.md

 # Patient-Experience
-PX survey and analytic portal for student project
+PX survey for student project.
+Programs will not run because programs that create synthetic data are missing.